raqelcb/SamsungDesArrolladoras-TypeScript/README.md

   </a>

   <p align="center">
-    The purpose of this project is to code the C library that has commonly used functions.
-It will be available in all other projects.
+    The purpose of this project is to create classes to store the logic of an address book with the personal data of individuals: addresses, phone numbers, e-mails...
+Each class must be created in a different TypeScript file.
     <br />
     <a style="color:#874EA0" href="https://github.com/raqelcb/SamsungDesArrolladoras-TypeScript/blob/main/EnunciadoTypeScript.pdf"><strong>Explore the subject »</strong></a>
     <br />